The Command Processor

 will convert the SAS file, "in.sas7bdat" , to an SPSS file, "out.sav".

 You can type such commands directly at the command processor’s prompt, or you can store them in a text file (a command file) and execute them later.

-- with Windows, by simply double-clicking on the command file name from the Windows Explorer.
+3) In Windows, by double-clicking on the command file

-- from the Run Program dialog box of the Stat/Transfer user interface
+4) From the Run Program tab of the Stat/Transfer user interface

 st in.sas7bdat out.sav

 will transfer a complete SAS file directly to an SPSS file, right from the operating system prompt.